deveshdatwani/ssd/README.md

-# ssd
+## YOLO

-building the single shot detector network for multi object detection
+This repository is for documenting my implementation of yolo v1 multi object detection neural network

-dataset - coco